Temple University Center City

 Academic Advising and Registration

-Temple Center City's Academic and Student Services Coordinator can give you the information and support you need to succeed.
+Temple Center City's Senior Academic and Student Services Coordinator can give you the information and support you need to succeed.
 Office hours are scheduled into the evening so that you can make an appointment during your lunch hour or after work.
 You can also discuss transfer options and career-related topics.
 Call 215-204-4358 for information or an appointment.
 If you are admitted to a degree program, you must be advised by a representative of your school or college.
-If you are a student in the Fox School of Business & Management (FSBM), use the FSBM Online Appointment System, accessed through the FSBM Center for Undergraduate Advising web site.
+If you are a student in the Fox School of Business and Management, use the Fox Online Appointment System, accessed through the Fox Center for Undergraduate Advising web site.
 Specify that you want an appointment at Temple Center City.
 The Senior Academic and Student Services Coordinator can register non-matriculated students.

-The Café/Bookstore offers Starbucks coffee, food items and a wide range of Temple branded merchandise.
+The Barnes and Noble Café/Bookstore offers Starbucks coffee, food items and a wide range of Temple branded merchandise.
 Textbooks are available each semester.
 Call 215-204-1527 for more information and hours of operation.

 Center City Technology Center